logan-obrien/data-512-homework_2/to-delete/README-extra.md

 #### 2. "What (potential) sources of bias did you discover in the course of your data processing and analysis?"
 The analysis I performed for the assignment was a bit cursory, as I based my assessment predominately off of the 6 tables I created in Step 4 of my assignment.
+However, it does appear that there is some potential bias in the findings.
+As I mentioned earlier, if there was no bias and all people were equally represented in terms of the number of articles and number of high quality articles per capita for each state or region, we would expect the most populated states to appear in the top rankings.
+However, the top four largest states (California, Texas, Florida, and New York) did not appear in either top 10 list.

-I honestly found it a bit difficult to detect the presence of bias.
-However, from a regional division perspective, I did see that while New England has the smallest population of all regions, it is the top result for high quality coverage and 2nd highest result for total article coverage (Table 5 and 6), which I thought was a bit odd.
+I have identified through my analysis that the most populated states (California, Texas, Florida, and New York) seem to be heavily underrepresented in terms of the number of articles written, i.e. coverage per capita.
+It seems that there is not an obvious positive correlation between the population of a state and the article coverage.
+Additionally, from a regional division perspective, we see that while New England has the smallest population of all regions, it is the top result for high quality coverage and 2nd highest result for total article coverage (Table 5 and 6).

+Without studying the data more deeply, beyond the scope of this assignment, I cannot provide a good answer as to what is causing these perceived biases.
+As discussed earlier, we can observe from the tables produced in this analysis that the states with lower populations seem to be overrepresented while most of the larger states have a lower per capita score.
+One hypothesis I have for this behavior is that perhaps this is not due to a bias in the data or the processes that generated the data, but rather because the populations of states vary much more than the number of articles written about the cities in each state.
+Perhaps most states have a relatively simillar number of cities within them, resulting in a similar number of city articles.

-Without studying the data more deeply, beyond the scope of this assignment, I cannot provide a good answer as to what is causing this perceived bias, or whether it is a bias at all.
-I am not sure why the New England regional division and the rest of the Eastern half of the United States has the vast majority of the high quality articles.
+Likewise, I am not sure why the New England regional division and the rest of the Eastern half of the United States has the vast majority of the high quality articles.
 One untested hypothesis that I do have is that because the first colonies in America were established on the East coast, there is a lot more historical events that occurred in some of these cities that are foundational to American history and hence merit more well-written articles.
 These are just untested ideas, though, and I am very curious as to what is causing these apparent biases.

 #### 3. "What might your results suggest about (English) Wikipedia as a data source?"
 In short, I believe that there are advantages and disadvantages to using the